Final ConclusionsIn Exercises 21–24, use a significance level of ... | Channels for Pearson+

 Null Hypothesis (H0)

-The null hypothesis is a statement that assumes no effect or no difference in a given situation.
-In this context, it posits that 35% or fewer air travelers would choose another airline for inflight Wi-Fi.
-Understanding the null hypothesis is crucial for determining whether the evidence supports or contradicts this claim.
+The null hypothesis is a statement that there is no effect or no difference, serving as a default position in hypothesis testing.
+In this context, it posits that the mean pulse rate of adult males is 72 beats per minute.
+The goal of hypothesis testing is to determine whether there is enough evidence to reject this assumption based on sample data.

 Recommended video: